DIY Bar Stool - Transformer

 X-cross side stretcher

-It`s strong enough but to make it more reliable for large fellows, you can make an X-cross side stretcher to strengthen its legs.
+It`s strong enough but to make it more reliable for large fellows, you can make an X-cross side stretcher to strengthen the stool`s legs.
 Measure the desirable (mine is 25 cm or 9 27/32″) equal distances from the bottom of the seat down along the legs and mark them.
 Then just place one of the 2×4 into its position so that its bottom goes through the mark on the leg.
 Draw a straight line where the piece of wood should be cut.
 Cut it.
 When you have one side cut, put the wood in its place and draw a line on its bottom.
 Cut the wood.
 Then do the same with the other 2×4.

 X-Cross Side Stretcher